Understanding all the ranking factors that search engines take into account is by no means a piece of cake, but we do know that links play a big role.

 Staying on the topic of publications, another great tactic is connecting with journalists and becoming a common source for their articles.

-Possibly the easiest way to connect with them is through HARO (Help a Reporter Out), which provides journalists with a database of sources for news stories and daily opportunities for sources, in order to secure valuable media coverage.
+Possibly the easiest way to connect with them is through Respona, which provides you with a search engine for finding journalists, their content, and their email addresses in order to secure valuable media coverage.

 Way #8: Monitor unlinked mentions